Wouter-Bekker-AI/CtrlSpeak/README.md

 python main.py
 ```

 On first launch you will be prompted to choose between **Client + Server** or **Client Only** modes.
 The client-only card lets you refresh for LAN servers or manually enter a `host[:port]` so CtrlSpeak knows which remote host to target.
-Settings, models, and logs live under `%APPDATA%\CtrlSpeak` (the folder is created automatically).
+Settings live under `config_root`, while models, CUDA runtimes, logs, and other runtime files live under `data_root` (see [Platform storage locations](#platform-storage-locations) for the exact paths per operating system).

 ### Command-line Flags